alt-romes/slfl/README.md

 ### On the web

-A live demonstration is on (//...).
+A live demonstration is on (*comming soon*).
 Try some example programs, or write your own, to see *SILI* in action.
 The web interface allows you to typecheck, synthesize functions marked with `synth`, and evaluate programs.

 ### From your terminal